openshwprojects/OpenBK7231T_App/README.md

 - Automatic reconnect when WiFi network goes out
 - and much more

+# Wiki

+For more Information refer to the [WIKI](github.com/openshwprojects/OpenBK7231T_App/wiki/Wiki-Home)

 # Building

 OpenBeken supports online builds for all platforms (BK7231T, BK7231N, XR809, BL602, W800), but if you want to compile it yourself, see  [BUILDING.md](https://github.com/openshwprojects/OpenBK7231T_App/blob/main/BUILDING.md)